-These safeguards help to raise different voices from the community in the Institution's decision making process, to prevent the occurrence of any harm in the developmental process and to seek justice when harm does occur.
+These safeguards assist in including different voices from the community in the Institution's decision making process, to prevent the occurrence of any harm in the developmental process and to seek justice when harm does occur.

 The World Bank was the first international organization to adopt safeguard policies, and since then it has been the most influential model, now being adopted by many other developmental banks and governments throughout the world.

-Currently, these policies do not address the issue of disability rights.
-People with disabilities, often from the poorest parts of the world are left out of the design and implementation of many World Bank projects.
-Thus, it is important for them to get involved in the Safeguard review process and ensure that all Bank funded projects are inclusive in design, implementation and ensure a strong clear policy language on disability.
+These policies till now did not address the issue of disability rights.
+People with disabilities, often from the poorest parts of the world have been left out of the design and implementation of many World Bank projects.

 This review gives the much needed opportunity to the disability movement to change the existing structure of these safeguards and to strive towards integration of people with disabilities in the process of development!

 In 2012-13, during the first phase of the review process, various consultations were held across the globe.
 A range of CSOs and stakeholders from various countries participated in the review process, bringing in their own issues and priorities to the forefront.
-Many of DPI's members have actively participated in these in-country consultations.
+Many DPI members have actively participated in these in-country consultations.
 To read their feedback, please click here

 Please click on the following documents to know more about the process:

 - World Bank's Safeguards Approach Paper (422 KB)

 - Disability Consultation Background note developed by BIC (54 KB)

 - Talking Points on Disability for World Bank Safeguard Consultations developed by BIC (171 KB)